Skip to main content

 As soon as the judge has made their decision and if you have won, you should stand up and say ‘Please can I have my costs’.
 You need to be assertive and not lose the opportunity to get paid for the time you have spent on your case.

 You must get an order for costs to allow the court to assess them.
-For further information about costs and costs assessment see Legal costs and who pays them.
+For further information about costs and costs assessment see Legal costs and who pays them

 Even if you win, you may have problems getting your hands on what the court awards you.
 If the other side does not pay or does not do what the court orders, then there are things you can do to make this happen.
 This process is called ‘enforcement’.
 There are lots of different methods of forcing the other side to obey the court’s order.
-But the court does not enforce their order for you, unless you ask.
+But the court does not enforce their order for you, unless you ask them.
 You have to pay the costs involved in enforcement.
 You may not get this money back.

-• You do not have to – and you should not - speak in legal language or long words.
-Use plain English.
+• Use plain English.
+You do not have to – and you should not - speak in legal language or long words.

 • Ask questions if you feel unsure about what is going on.